 - That all the witnesses during the conflict had been directly injured by the actions of the Serb forces, moreover, they raise claims for compensation.
-The accused is has property in the area.
-Thus the witnesses they my be personally motivated to incriminate the accused; - That the testimony of five [5] of the prosecution witnesses who had directly implicated the accused in serious crimes was entirely discredited by the trial court and that without identifying on their part any individual motive for the false inculpation of the accused hence indicating the probability of conspiracy; - That the most of the witnesses upon whose testimony the court relied for the conviction were neighbors and were related to one another [basically, save Abedin Jashari, they belong to two families: the Bekas and the Sahitis] and that the witnesses whose testimonies were discredited by the court, save one, were also the Sahitis.
-The witnesses who were found non credible had testified, in different configurations, as to the same set of events as the witnesses who were found credible, implicating the accused and attesting as to one another's presence at the scenes of alleged crimes. - That there were other witnesses who had incriminated the accused, of whom the Prosecution resigned, apparently because of the lack of credibility, as the record of prior hearings reflect major contradictions in their testimony; - That the prosecution witnesses upon whom the trial court relied in order to convict the accused was found by the same court to be non-credible in the attribution of a leadership position to the accused.
+The accused is incriminate the accused; - That the testimony of five [5] of the prosecution witnesses who had directly implicated the accused in serious crimes was entirely discredited by the trial court and that without identifying on their part any individual motive for the false inculpation of the accused hence indicating the probability of conspiracy; - That the most of the witnesses upon whose testimony the court relied for the conviction were neighbors and were related to one another [basically, save A. J., they belong to two families: the B. and the S.] and that also the S. The witnesses who were discredited by the court, save one, were different configurations, as to the same set of events as the witnesses who were found credible, implicating the accused and attesting as to one another's presence at the scenes of alleged crimes. - That there were other witnesses who had incriminated the accused, of whom the Prosecution resigned, apparently because of the lack of credibility, as the record of prior hearings reflect major contradictions in their testimony; - That the prosecution witnesses upon whom the trial court relied in order to convict the accused was found by the same court to be non-credible in the attribution of a leadership position to the accused.
 This element indicates that the witnesses were prone to inculpate the accused beyond their knowledge and experience.